-UHCL course or equivalent:
+UHCL course or equivalent.

-- CSCI 1320 C Programming Credit Hours: 3 - CSCI 1471 Computer Science II Credit Hours: 4 - CSCI 4333 Design of Database Systems Credit Hours: 3 - CSCI 2305 Data Structures for Science and Engineering Credit Hours: 3
+- CSCI 1320 C Programming Credit Hours: 3 - CSCI 1470 Computer Science I Credit Hours: 4

+- CSCI 2305 Data Structures for Science and Engineering Credit Hours: 3 - CSCI 4333 Design of Database Systems Credit Hours: 3

 - Students must complete CSCI 1320 or CSCI 1470, and CSCI 2305 in the listed order as each one is a pre-requisite for the following course. - In all cases for specialization requirements, evidence of completion of the course with a grade of C or better is required.